skoona/skn_web_app/README.md

 6. Require vs AutoLoad? `Autoload` would prevent loading the whole app when it's not needed during test or CLI operations.
 However, `Require` does allow me to control what's loaded and any dependencies with greater clarity.
     * Don't really care yet!
 Using the Ruby Require and Require_Relative methods.
 7. Not sure about the lifecycle of critical objects in Roda yet.
 How to create something that will survive the request/response cycle; like the database component.
     * Again, DI Container maybe helpful.
-I'm current using SknUtils::NestedResult class adapted to be a Global Container for regular yaml settings and holding application resources.
+I'm current using SknUtils::Configurable class as the DI container.
+ROM-DB is dragging some type of container, might switch to it after some review.

-### File Tree
+### File Tree: Done
 ```bash
 [SknWebApp]
     .